Typewriter sitting on a table with the word Blog typed on the paper

 Finding the best deal on a Home Equity Loan

 Because Home equity loans and HELOCs are secured using your home as collateral, they usually offer lower interest rates than unsecured loans and other types of debt.
-This makes them a great choice for consolidating higher interest debt and high-interest credit card balances.
+They are a good choice for consolidating higher-interest debt and high-interest credit card balances.
 Used responsibly, with a focus on making your monthly payment on time every month, a home equity loan or a HELOC can be a great financial tool in helping you realize your financial goals.
 When used irresponsibly, however, they can put your home in danger of foreclosure.
-Your house is after all the collateral for the loan, so it’s imperative you are sure you can make the payments before borrowing.
-You also want to be sure you can avoid the temptation of using a HELOC for items you don’t really need.
+Your house is, after all, the collateral for the loan.
+You must be sure you can make the payments before borrowing.
+You also want to avoid the temptation of using a HELOC for items you don’t need.
 That can quickly lead to financial trouble.

 The equity in your home increases as you pay down your mortgage.
-This opens up the opportunity to use that equity to borrow and finance other large expenses.
-Qualifications for home equity loans vary among lenders, but in addition to having enough equity in your home, most lenders will also check your credit score, monthly income, and your debt-to-income ratio.
-Learn more about Benchmark Federal Credit Union’s competitive rates on home equity loans and HELOCs or apply for your loan right online.
-Not a member of Benchmark Federal Credit Union?
-Learn more about eligibility.
+It opens up the opportunity to use that equity to borrow and finance other expenses.
+Qualifications for home equity loans vary among lenders.
+In addition to having enough equity in your home, most lenders will also check your credit score, monthly income, and your debt-to-income ratio.
+Tap to learn more about Benchmark Federal Credit Union’s competitive rates on home equity loans and HELOCs.
+Ready to tap into your home’s equity?
+You can apply in person or online.

 You are now leaving Benchmark FCU